openstack/barbican/doc/source/contribute/database_migrations.rst

 To create the initial Barbican tables in the database, execute the Barbican application per the 'Via Application' section.

-Thereafter, it is suggested that only the ``barbican-db-manage.py`` script above be used to update the database schema per the 'Manually' section.
+Thereafter, it is suggested that only the ``barbican-db-manage`` command above be used to update the database schema per the 'Manually' section.
 Also, automatic database updates from the Barbican application should be disabled by adding/updating ``db_auto_create = False`` in the ``barbican.conf``